 At Hoyt & Blewett PLLC, we’ve been advocating for victims of burn injuries since 1985, and our Montana injury lawyers are dedicated to seeking true justice for our clients.
 If your burn injuries were caused by the negligence of another person or organization, you may be entitled to seek compensation for your losses.
 With millions won for our clients over the years, we believe that our results speak for themselves.

-Contact our Montana burn injury attorneys at (406) 233-1302 today to schedule a free consultation with an experienced lawyer.
+Contact our Montana burn injury attorneys at (406) 233-1302 today to schedule a free consultation.

 Common Causes of Burn Injuries

 According to the Centers for Disease Control and Prevention (CDC), there are at least 1.1 million burn injuries in the U.S. that require immediate medical attention every year – and of those burn injury victims, 4,500 will die.
 There are many different causes for burn injuries, and not all of them are linked to negligence.
 However, when another party has failed to consider your safety and exercise the “duty of care” required to protect you from a fire, you could have grounds to receive compensation for your financial, physical, and emotional losses.

 Some of the most common causes of fire and burn injuries that can be linked back to wrongdoing: